9 Animals With Pouches

 These adorable creatures keep their babies in their pouches for up to 10 weeks after birth.

-The sugar glider’s pouch is located on its belly and provides a safe and warm environment for the developing young.
+The sugar glider’s pouch is on its belly and provides a safe and warm environment for the developing young.

 In the wild, sugar gliders live in colonies and have a strong social structure.
 The female sugar glider gives birth to one or two tiny joeys, which then crawl into her pouch, where they continue to grow and develop.

-As the joeys grow older, they gradually venture out of the pouch, exploring their surroundings while still returning to it for safety and nourishment.
+As the joeys grow older, they gradually venture out of the pouch, exploring their surroundings while returning to it for safety and nourishment.

 The sugar glider’s pouch is a fascinating adaptation that enables the survival and growth of their young in the wild.